 Check Out Activities at Felicita Vida

-In addition to attractions like these, the assisted living and memory care accommodations at Felicita Vita provide a full schedule of programming for seniors.
+In addition to all these things to do in Escondido, the assisted living and memory care accommodations at Felicita Vita provide a full schedule of programming for seniors.
 Activities focus on building community and supporting physical, mental, spiritual and emotional health.